SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

 *  Transaction level control of which plugins run.

 Plugins are identified by the name passed in to :c:func:`TSPluginInit`.
 Names must be unique across all plugins.
-In addition to the name each plugin is assigned two values of :term:`priority`, a maximum priority and a effective priority.
+In addition to a name each plugin is assigned two values of :term:`priority`, a maximum priority and a effective priority.
 This is controlled by :file:`plugin.config`.
-The effective priority is the priority used unless a different value is explicitly specified.
+The effective priority is the priority used for setting callbacks unless a different value is explicitly specified.
 The maximum priority is a limit on operations that take a priority value - using a value higher than the maximum will result in an error.